jason-ford-x/proposal-equality/README.md

 ```

 ### Equality.hasEntry( target, key, value, method='strict', method_value=<same as method\> )
-Returns if the target has the provided key/value pair/entry, each based on the specified equality algorithm.
+Returns whether the target has the provided key/value pair/entry, each based on the specified equality algorithm.
 You can provide a second equality algorithm to be used on `value` instead of using the same from `key`.
 Since a `Map`'s `key` and `value` can be nearly anything, `uniform` provides a convenient way to match on identical-looking objects on the key and value level.

 For `Set`/`Array`, keys are the indices.
 ```js